webtactics/gloucesterthunderboltsswimmingclub/events/swimnsw/241109-SNC-Division-2-Championships-Port-Macquarie.md

-Don’t forget to get your entires in for the Division 2 championships.
+Don’t forget to get your entries in for the Division 2 championships.

 Good news this year for all the 50m events you do NOT need to have a verified time in swim central.
 This is a great opportunity for swimmers new to competitions to get a taste of racing.